bensobkowiak/VanML/BEAST_practical.md

 <br>

 ### 11. The last parameter to set is in "MCMC" tab.
 Here we can set the number of chains to run, which is the number of MCMC iterations to run the model for.
-Here we can set the number of MCMC chains to 1 million, this should take a few minutes to run.
+Here we can set the number of MCMC chains to 10 million, this should take around 5-10 minutes to run.

 The number of chains to run the model for is dependent on the complexity of the data and the underlying models; longer runs with more likely lead to the MCMC chains to converge (reach an equilibrium):